 SERVICE WATER HEATING.
 Supply of hot water for purposes other than comfort heating.

-[B] SLEEPING UNIT.
-A room or space in which people sleep, which can also include permanent provisions for living, eating, and either sanitation or kitchen facilities but not both.
-Such rooms and spaces that are also part of a dwelling unit are not sleeping units.
+SLEEPING UNIT.
+A room or space in which people sleep, that can include permanent provisions for living, eating, and either sanitation or kitchen facilities but not both.
+Such rooms and spaces that are part of a dwelling unit are not sleeping units.

 SMALL ELECTRIC MOTOR.
 A general purpose, alternating current, single speed induction motor.